 2. What came first?
 Try bibliographic tracing.
 As you're finding sources, pay attention to what and whom these authors cite.
 Their footnotes and bibliographies will point you in the direction of additional scholarship on your topic.

 3. What comes next?
 Look for reviews and citation reports.
 What did scholars think about that book when it was published in 2003?
 Has anyone cited that article since 1971?
 Reviews and citation analysis tools can help you determine if you've found the seminal works on your topic--so that you can be confident that you haven't missed anything important, and that you've kept up with the debates in your field.
 You'll find book reviews in JSTOR and other databases.
-Google Scholar has some citation metrics; you can use Web of Knowledge (Social Sciences Citation Index) for more robust citation reports.
+Google Scholar has some citation metrics; you can use Web of Science (Social Sciences Citation Index) for more robust citation reports.

 4. Stay current.
 Get familiar with the top journals in your field, and set up alerts for new articles.
 If you don't know where to begin, APSA and other scholarly associations often maintain lists of journals, broken out by subfield.
 In many databases (and in Google Scholar), you can also set up search alerts, which will notify you when additional items have been added that meet your search criteria.